cccybersec/cypat/README.md

 Welcome to the CyPat Repository.
 This repository contains a collection of scripts created during our participation in the CyberPatriot competitions.
 These scripts were developed to assist in various aspects of cybersecurity and system administration tasks.
 Feel free to explore.
 ## Introduction

 CyberPatriot is a national youth cyber defense competition created by the Air Force Association.
 The competition aims to inspire students towards careers in cybersecurity and other STEM fields.
-As part of my participation in the CyberPatriot competition, I developed these scripts to automate various tasks, reinforce best practices, and strengthen the security posture of systems we managed.

 ## Usage

 To use any of the scripts in this repository, follow the steps below: